privacy-tech-lab/gpc-privacy-choice/README.md

 - `src/dom.js`: This is a JS file that implements the functionality of setting a DOM GPC signal to an outgoing request
 - `src/domainlist.js`: This is the main JS file that allows the extension to communicate with the `domain list` stored in the browser's local storage.
 - `src/firebase.js`: This is a background script that holds the functions used to add data to the Firestore database.
-- `src/firestore.rules`: This file contains the rules for reading and writing to the firebase database.
+- `src/firestore.rules`: This file contains the rules for reading and writing to the Firestore database.
 - `src/manifest.json`: This provides the browser with metadata about the extension, regarding its name, permissions, etc.

 ## Third Party Libraries